karteum/kindfs/README.md

 ## DISCLAIMER
 You should read and understand the GPLv3 license (including their sections "Disclaimer of Warranty" and "Limitation of Liability").
 In particular : although this tool can help detecting duplicate files, it may contain bugs, return wrong informations, behave in unintended ways.
 Use this software at your own risk, and it is adviced to double-check the results and never delete files/dirs unless you are sure of what you are doing !

+_In particular : like all hash algorithms, xxhash() may lead to collisions i.e. same hash for different data, even though probability is assumed to be low.
+However in addition to that and since scanning speed was also considered an important feature, the default behavior is to compute the hash only from the first/middle/last 1 MB of a file i.e. two different files of identical size may exhibit the same hash when they are identical on those 3x1MB segments (this should rarely happen for most file types, but one counter-example is VM files where this can frequently happen).
+This is why (among other things) you should always double-check when this program identifies and returns candidate duplicate files/dirs._